 Hollins students may receive up to 16 academic credits for internships, which can be completed during the academic year or in the summer (for either 4 or 2 credits), as well as during Short Term (4 credit option only).
 While internships are expected to be completed in a single semester and may not be repeated with the same employer unless responsibilities are significantly different, an internship of extended duration may be registered over two consecutive terms with 2 credits registered each term.
+Students can view, apply for, and register internships in Handshake.
+Several of Hollins' study abroad programs also offer international internship opportunities.

-Workshops and professional staff at the Center for Career Development and Life Design offer guidance about how to research and obtain internships and ensure workplace readiness.
-In addition to every student's capacity to independently arrange internships for academic credit, Hollins offers a First-Year internship program in Roanoke and, through generous alumnae commitments, premier Signature internships during the January Short Term.
+Staff at the Career Development and Life Design offer guidance about how to research and obtain internships and ensure workplace readiness.
+In addition to every student's capacity to independently arrange paid and unpaid internships for academic credit, Hollins offers a First-Year Internship (FYI) program in Roanoke and, through generous alumnae support, Signature internships during the January term and the summer.
+Most of our local FYI internships include transportation.
+Signature internships include housing and a stipend.

-Recent Signature internship organizations include The American Health Care Association, Atlanta Botanical Garden, Centers for Disease Control, Day One New York, The Economic Club of New York, Estée Lauder, The

-Library of Congress, the International Spy Museum, Merritt's Creek Veterinary Center, NYU Langone Health, The Phillips Collection, and UNC Press.
+Recent Signature internship organizations include New York Women Filmmakers, Atlanta Botanical Garden, Centers for Disease Control, Day One New York, The Economic Club of New York, Estée Lauder, The Library of Congress, the International Spy Museum, Merritt's Creek Veterinary Center, Climate Central, Vascular Perfusions Solutions, and the Children's Hospital of Philadelphia.

-Recent First-Year internship organizations in the Roanoke Valley include Angels of Assisi, Blue Ridge Literacy, Bradley Free Clinic, Carilion Clinic, Community School, Taubman Museum of Art and the Mill Mountain Theatre.
-Independently arranged internships include The American Shakespeare Center, Old Dominion Athletic Conference, the GLBT Historical Society, National D-Day Memorial Foundation, the Office of Senator Tim Kaine and Sentara Healthcare.
+Recent First-Year internship organizations in the Roanoke Valley include Angels of Assisi, Blue Ridge Literacy, Bradley Free Clinic, Community School, Taubman Museum of Art, Ronald McDonald House Charities, and the Gainsboro branch of the Roanoke Public Library.

+Independently arranged internships include Virginia Museum of Fine Arts, Western Virginia Water Authority, Excellus BlueCross BlueShield, the Office of Senator Tim Kaine, Charleston Dorchester Mental Health Center, and Cardinal News.